 Is Mandatory .

 The race will start in Matapeake State Park.
-There is a nice launch beach and a
+The Matapeake launch beach is just south of Camp

 Your boat may be inspected for final class determination.
 If you can't make it to